dsrvlabs/vatz/docs/cli.md

 ## Init

-To initiate the VATZ, it is mandatory to first execute the `init` command, which incorporates four distinct flags.
+To initiate VATZ, it is mandatory to first execute `init` command, which includes four distinct flags.

 ```
 Usage:
    init [flags]